 Seed

-Seed includes amounts of a commodity set aside for sowing or planting (or generally for reproduction purposes) during the year.
-Usually, The average amount of seed needed per hectare planted in any given country does not greatly vary from year to year.
+Seed includes amounts of a commodity set aside for sowing or planting (or for reproduction purposes in general) during the year.
+The average amount of seed needed per hectare planted for a given crop in a given country does not usually vary greatly from year to year.